koalazak/i18n-express/README.md

 A simple i18n middleware for Express.js
 This module just reads all the <lang>.json files in a directory.
 Then calculates the user lang and exposes "texts" variables in your views with the texts in that json.

+By default, the user will see the site in the language set by the `cookieLangName` session.
+If the session is not set, the language set by the browser will be used.

+If the user wants to set the language to spanish for example, he would have to visit *http://site.com/?clang=es* (clang is defined at `paramLangName`).

+This can be done by using a <select> or any other means you want.
+Once that is done, the `cookieLangName` session will be updated with the new language and the user will forever see the site in the new language until he decides to set a new language again.

+NOTE: When using this module, we recommend also using the [geolang-express](https://github.com/koalazak/geolang-express) module, which sets the `cookieLangName` session to a language based on the visito's IP address.

 ## Requirements

   - Node >= 0.12